Azure/ARO-RP/docs/architecture/api-20201231-preview.md

 ### Extend OpenShiftClusterCredentials to provide kube-config

-For backwards compatability we leave `OpenShiftClusterCredentials` as it is.
+For backwards compatibility  we leave `OpenShiftClusterCredentials` as it is.
 In the future we might want to refactor all this to Separate `AccessProfile` to be aligned with AKS.
 But for now we just do simple extension.